 White tea benefits include combating these factors, providing healthy and youthful skin, and preventing premature aging.
 The extract, when applied to the skin, can help with external aging factors, and the polyphenols help the skin remain tight and firm.

-The antioxidant and anti-inflammatory properties of white tea also help reduce redness and inflammation caused by skin diseases like dandruff and eczema, as found in a study conducted by Kensington University, London.
+White tea’s antioxidant and anti-inflammatory properties also help reduce redness and inflammation caused by skin diseases like dandruff and eczema, as found in a study conducted by Kensington University, London.